-Our annual equity awards to our executives take the form of stock options and restricted stock units (RSUs).
+Our annual equity awards to our executives take the form of stock options and restricted stock units.
 We believe that stock options, when granted with per share exercise prices equal to the closing price of a share of our common stock on the date of grant, are inherently performance oriented and provide an appropriate long-term incentive for our executive officers, since the stock options reward them only to the extent that our stock price increases and stockholders realize value following the options' grant date.
+For our CEO, this performance element was further enhanced by providing premium-priced performance options that provide value only if our stock price increases substantially from the grant date fair market value.
 Furthermore, we believe that RSU awards provide tangible value to our executive officers and serve as an incentive and retention tool during a difficult operating or volatile business environment, while still being tied to stockholder value.
 Additionally, RSU awards enable our executive officers to accumulate stock ownership in the Company.

-2021 Annual Equity Grants
+2022 Annual Equity Grants

 We grant equity awards to our named executive officers as part of the talent and compensation committee's annual review of executive compensation.
 The talent and compensation committee has not applied a rigid formula in determining the size of these equity awards or mix between options and RSUs.
-In February 2021, the talent and compensation committee reviewed and approved the option and RSU grants for the named executive officers, basing its decision on a market assessment of peer companies, as well as by utilizing a blend of factors that included value of equity compensation and Company ownership.
-Once determined by the talent and compensation committee, annual equity grants were equally split between stock options and RSUs as follows:
+In February 2022, the talent and compensation committee reviewed and approved the option and RSU grants for the named executive officers, basing its decision on a market assessment of peer companies, as well as by utilizing a blend of factors that included value of equity compensation and Company ownership.
+The talent and compensation committee determined that the annual equity grants would be split approximately equally in terms of value between stock options and RSUs as follows:

-F RSUs Stock Options Name (#) Grant Date Fair Value (\$) (#) Grant Date Fair Value (\$) Omid Farokhzad, M.D.
-87,000 \$5,233,100 87,000 \$3,399,300 Omead Ostadan 41,250 \$2,481,200 41,250 \$1,611,700 David Horn 34,125 \$2,052,600 34,125 \$1,333,300 Elona Kogan
+R SUs Stock Options Name (#) Grant Date Fair Value (1) (\$) (#) Grant Date Fair Value (1) (\$) Omid Farokhzad, M.D.
+155,000 2,574,550 293,700 (2) 2,932,749 Omead Ostadan 62,000 1,029,820 124,000 1,302,050 David Horn 62,000 1,029,820 124,000 1,302,050 Elona Kogan 62,000 1,029,820 124,000 1,302,050

-- \ The dollar amounts in this column represent the aggregate full grant date fair value of the equity awards calculated in accordance with FASB ASC Topic 718.
-Please see the Summary Compensation Table for more details regarding how this value is calculated. - \\ Ms. Kogan did not receive an annual equity grant in 2021 because her employment commenced with us in November 2020, at which time she received new hire grants of stock options and RSUs.
+(1) The dollar amounts in this column represent the aggregate full grant date fair value of the equity awards calculated in accordance with FASB ASC Topic 718.
+Please see the Summary Compensation Table for more details regarding how this value is calculated.